xiaoxiae/videos/WORKFLOW.md

 	- subtitles: from file (with timing)
 	- final screen (non-shorts) - import from the previous video
 4. step:
-	- make the video public
+	- make the video public (planned release at some time)

 ## Post-YouTube upload
 - add a link to the new video to:
 	- my website (`videos.py` script)
 	- this repository's `README.md`
-	- Patreon
+	- Patreon (again planned release)

 ### Useful Kdenlive shortuts